Get in contact with Master Builder ACT using the form or any of the contact details below.

 Posted

 WorkSafe ACT has issued an alert following several inspections where truck‑mounted concrete booms were operating near public roads without adequate traffic management controls.
-Concrete pumping on residential builds frequently interfaces with live roads, footpaths and public accessways, placing workers and the public at risk if not properly managed.
+Concrete pumping on residential builds often interfaces with live roads, footpaths and public accessways, placing workers and the public at risk if not properly managed.

 Residential builders and contractors are reminded that where concrete pumping occurs on or near public roads, they must plan, assess and control traffic risks and, where required, implement an approved temporary traffic management system.
 Failure to do so may result in compliance action.